Willow Hand

-Alexandra "Willow" Hand is an American fashion model.
+Alexandra Willow Hand is an American fashion model and equestrian.
 She is best known for opening Prada's fall/winter 2015 ready-to-wear fashion show at 16 years old and walking in the 2018 Victoria's Secret Fashion Show.

 Early life

 Willow Hand was born and grew up in Florida, United States and was scouted at the age of 12 while helping out in her parents' store.

 Career

 Hand's first fashion show was opening for Prada for whom she was a debut exclusive at the Autumn/Winter 2015 Milan Fashion Week.
 The following week, she was at Paris Fashion Week where she walked for Miu Miu.

 In 2015, she was named by Elle Magazine as one of eight breakout stars.
 She was listed as one of fifteen up-and-coming American models to watch.